Table of Contents

 You can easily enhance your configuration by making changes to files

-such as the regex-urlfilter.txt
+such as the regex-urlfilter.txt file.

 For example, if there are file types that you do not wish to index,